Head shop

-A head shop is a retail outlet specializing in paraphernalia used for consumption of cannabis and tobacco and items related to cannabis culture and related countercultures.
+A head shop is a store that sells drug-related paraphernalia.
 They emerged from the hippie counterculture in the late 1960s, and at that time, many of them had close ties to the anti-Vietnam War movement as well as groups in the marijuana legalization movement like LeMar, Amorphia, and the National Organization for the Reform of Marijuana Laws.

 Products sold may include magazines (e.g., about cannabis culture, cannabis cultivation, tattooing, and music), clothing, and home décor (e.g., posters and wall hangings illustrating drug culture themes such as cannabis, jam bands like The Grateful Dead, Phish, psychedelic art, etc.).
 Some head shops also sell oddities, such as antique walking sticks and sex toys.
 Since the 1980s, some head shops have sold clothing related to the heavy metal or punk subculture, such as band T-shirts and cloth patches with band logos, studded wristbands, bullet belts, and leather boots.
 Other items offered typically include hashish pipes, "one hitter" pipes; pipe screens; bongs (also referred to as water pipes); roach clips (used for smoking the end of a marijuana "joint"); vaporizers used for inhaling THC vapor from cannabis; rolling papers; rolling machines; small weighing scales; small ziplock baggies; cannabis grinders (i.e. herb grinders); blacklight-responsive posters and blacklights; incense; cigarette lighters; "stashes", which include a range of standard consumer products such as clocks, books, tins of cleaning powder, and toilet brushes which have hidden compartments for cannabis and non-camouflaged "stash boxes" which are tins or wooden containers for storing marijuana; and legal highs such as whipped-cream chargers (which contain nitrous oxide) and Salvia divinorum (both of which are illegal in some countries and some US states for recreational purposes).
 Some head shops also sell items used for home cultivation of marijuana plants, such as hydroponic equipment and lights and guidebooks on cultivation.
 Since the 2000s, some head shops also sell e-cigarettes and the flavoured liquids used with these devices.

 History

 American head shops originated in the 1960s in cities with high concentrations of college-age youth, often growing out of independently owned poster or candle stores.
 Historically, U.S. head shops proliferated on St. Mark's Place in New York City's East Village, in West Los Angeles, in San Francisco's Haight-Ashbury neighborhood, and in Chicago's Old Town.
 Sources cite the Psychedelic Shop on Haight Street in San Francisco as the first head shop in the United States.
 Operated by United States Army veteran Ron Thelin and his younger brother Jay, it opened on January 3, 1966.
-Four months later Jeff Glick opened "Head Shop" on East Ninth Street in New York City.
+Four months later, Jeff Glick opened "Head Shop" on East Ninth Street in New York City.
 Also in 1966, The Birmingham Balloon Company opened at 113 Fry Street in Denton, Texas.